 - Passport validity: at least 3 months beyond arrival (airlines often enforce 6 months)

-- Blank passport pages: minimum 1 for entry stamp
+- Blank passport pages: minimum 1 for the entry stamp

 - Return ticket: border officers occasionally ask for proof of onward travel